For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This course will be directed toward non-licensure graduate students seeking a Masters or Specialist degree in Education.
-This course will help the candidate analyze and understand policy that affects the K-12 school setting.
+This course will help the candidate analyze and understand policies that affect the K-12 and higher education settings.
 Understanding the process, implementation, and evaluation of district, state, and federal policy will help current and future educators and educational leaders influence school-level decision making.

 Textbook readings and lecture presentations

 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations the candidate will complete the related checklist found in Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to create a 300–400-word thread in response to the provided prompt for each discussion.
 Additionally, the candidate will post a 100–150-word reply to at least 2 other classmates’ threads.
 Each thread and reply must have at least 1 scholarly citation.
 Acceptable sources include the textbook, the Bible, and scholarly journals/articles.
 (CLO: A, B, C, D)